gwagner57/oes/README.md

 The minimal version of an Object Event Simulator is *OES Core 0* with about 220 lines of code in JavaScript.

-The simulators OES Core 1-3 incrementally extend OES Core 0 by adding further features.
+The simulators OES Core 1-4 incrementally extend OES Core 0 by adding further features:

+1. OES Core 1 adds a seedable random number generator, a set of sampling functions from various probability distributions (uniform, triangular, normal, exponential, etc.), multiple scenarios per model, multiple experiment types per model, model parameters, parameter variation experiments, as well as persistent storage and export of experiment results.

+2. OES Core 2 adds the concept of *activities*, which are composite events that have some duration and typically depend on resources, together with the concepts of *resource roles*, *resource constrainst* and *resource pools*.

+3. OES Core 3 adds the concepts of *processing activities* and *processing networks*.

+4. OES Core 4 adds the concept of *agents*.

-You can run OESjs Core0 and Core1 simulation examples from [the project website](https://gwagner57.github.io/oes/).
+You can run OESjs CoreX simulation examples from [the project website](https://gwagner57.github.io/oes/).

 ## OES Core 0